SabaaN/House-Price-Predictor/README.md

 # House-Price-Predictor

 This is a machine learning project that aims to estimate house prices based on various attributes of houses.
-The project utilizes a regression-based machine learning model and provides a user-friendly web interface developed using Flask for easy interaction.
+The project utilizes a regression-based machine learning model and provides a user-friendly web interface developed using Flask for easy interaction

 The dataset used for training and evaluating the house price prediction model contains various attributes of houses, including square footage, number of bedrooms, number of bathrooms, location, etc